WHAT FAMOUS FOR Otto von Bismarck is famous for being the architect of German unification and the first Chancellor of the German Empire.

 FASHION Bismarck liked to wear informal, simple Prussian country gentleman attire, with a soft hat, neckerchief, coat, trousers and double soiled boots.
 His formal uniform was that of a Prussian military officer.

 CHARACTER Intelligent, perceptive, charming, straight forward, honest, stickler for formality, wily and calm.
-(Once in the Prussian Diet he was howled down.
+On one occasion in the Prussian Diet Bismarck was howled down.
 He calmly leant against the tribune, took out a newspaper from his pocket, read it and everything was calm.).

 RELATIONSHIPS Bismarck placed his civil service career in jeopardy after falling in love with an English heiress in Leicester and outstaying his leave trying to win her.